dianakaal/coding-practice-2024/README.md

 You can find the original course in LinkedIn Learning.

-The name of the course is "React: Creating and Hosting a Full-Stack Site" It was found on this url: https://www.linkedin.com/learning/react-creating-and-hosting-a-full-stack-site-15153869
+The name of the course is "React: Creating and Hosting a Full-Stack Site".

+It was found on this url: https://www.linkedin.com/learning/react-creating-and-hosting-a-full-stack-site-15153869

-This repository is not an absolute copy of the tutorial's teachings, but pretty close to it.
+This project is not an absolute copy of the tutorial's teachings, but pretty close to it.
 It is just for practice after all.

 A lot of debugging and fixing has been done during the course of this project.
 The commit messages will explain this in, hopefully, a clearer way.